pabloelt/pabloelt.github.io/content/project/project2/index.md

 ---
-title: Project 2
+title: Detection of Inefficiencies in Photovoltaic Solar Plants
-summary: The available public AirBnb data is analysed to find insights that can help to understand the characteristics of the vacation rental market in Madrid (Spain) and guide the team’s research work in terms of rental prices, occupancy levels and purchase prices.
+summary: Two underperforming photovoltaic solar plants are being analyzed to determine the root cause of the problem.
+The analysis considers several perspectives, including sensor data, energy generation, and the efficiency in the energy conversion.
 tags:
   - Discovery Projects
 date: 2022-01-01
 #external_link:
 ---

-*Note: Documentation available on the [GitHub Repository](https://github.com/pabloelt/real-estate-market-analysis-rental-vacation) is currently in Spanish.
+*Note: Documentation available on the [GitHub Repository](https://github.com/pabloelt/detection-inefficiencies-photovoltaic-solar-plants) is currently in Spanish.
 It will be soon updated to English.*
 {style="color: #aaaaaa"}

 {{< toc >}}